Day 1 Arrive Quito

-This morning we take a 3-hour boat ride to Santa Cruz Island.
-Stretch your legs visiting the Charles Darwin Research Station to learn about conservation and management projects in the archipelago.
-Afterwards, drive to the highlands and hike through El Chato Tortoise Reserve.
-Along with the gentle giants we're likely to also come across pintail ducks, egrets, flycatchers, finches and frigate birds.
+Drive to the highlands and hike through El Chato Tortoise Reserve.
+Along with the gentle giants you're likely to also come across pintail ducks, egrets, flycatchers, finches and frigate birds.
 Continue your exploration of the islands as we venture into lava caves and unique volcanic tunnel formations.
-Tonight, we'll relax in the hotel on Santa Cruz.

 Stop for lunch before taking an easy hike to the white sandy beaches of Tortuga Bay.
 This serene area is named for the sea turtles that frequent the beach to lay their eggs.
 Spend a relaxing afternoon enjoying the enchanting wildlife.
 Don't forget your binoculars there is plenty of pelicans, finches, doves, and marine iguanas to view.